Congregation of the Sisters of Our Lady of Mercy

 The Congregation of the Sisters of Our Lady of Mercy (Congregatio Sororum Beatae Mariae Misericordiae (lat)), (Zgromadzenie Sióstr Matki Bożej Miłosierdzia (pol)) - was founded by Mother Teresa Eva Potocka (1814–1881) in Warsaw, Poland on November 1, 1862.

 This was the first "Mercy House".
 The order uses the abbreviation O.L.M.

 History

 Origins and development of mission

 Mother Teresa Ewa, née Countess Potocka of the Sułkowska (family) princes, after eight months of practice in the House of Mercy in the Laval (France) returned to Poland and – at the invitation of Archbishop Zygmunt Szczesny Feliński – took over the shelter (Dom Schronienia pol) in Warsaw for girls failed morally.
 November 1, 1862 Archbishop Feliński dedicated a chapel and a house for girls.
-That date was adopted as the date of creation 'the Congregation of the Sisters of Our Lady of Mercy' in Poland.
+That date was adopted as the date of establishment of the Congregation of the Sisters of Our Lady of Mercy in Poland.

 In 1878 there was a connection to the assembly on the Laval and obtaining a decree authorizing the activities of the Papal Order.
 The order has been self-sufficient since 1922.

 In communist times, the 1962 Polish government nationalized operations conducted by the congregation.